emberjs/guides/source/models/customizing-serializers.md

 The `serialize` and `deserialize` keys support 3 options.
-- `records` is uses to signal that the entire record is expected
+- `records` is used to signal that the entire record is expected
-- `ids` is uses to signal that only the id of the record is expected
+- `ids` is used to signal that only the id of the record is expected
-- false is uses to signal that the record is not expected
+- false is used to signal that the record is not expected

 For example you may find that you want to read an embedded record when extracting a JSON payload but only include the relationship's id when